hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 ## Where inputs are placed

-Inputs can be specified at several different places in the config, but the most important is the top level `app` input hierarchy.
+Inputs can be specified at different places in the config, but the most important is the top level `app` input hierarchy.
 The final location of files here depends on the type of app:

 * For native apps, inputs make up the raw package contents:
     * The contents of the program installation directory on Windows.